Your Actions Affect What Others Do: Even When Those Others Are Infants

 Posted Oct 30, 2009

 After viewing the pictures, a different experimenter (who did not know what pictures the infants had seen) asked the child to play a game.
 The experimenter was carrying pick-up sticks to a table and accidentally dropped them.
 The experimenter looked at the infant and at the sticks.
-In the first 10 seconds after dropping the sticks, about 60% of the infants who saw pictures of people standing together helped the experimenter by picking up the sticks.
-Only 20% of the infants in each of the other conditions helped right away.
+In the first 10 seconds after dropping the sticks, about 60 percent of the infants who saw pictures of people standing together helped the experimenter by picking up the sticks.
+Only 20 percent of the infants in each of the other conditions helped right away.